What expenses can be set up as recurring?

 For ICHRA, you must be covered by a qualified individual health insurance plan purchased on or off the Exchange, or Medicare, to receive reimbursements.

-As long as you maintain qualified health coverage, you may be reimbursed for your dental and vision premiums, but standalone dental or vision plans do not qualify as Minimum Essential Coverage (MEC) and cannot be reimbursed tax-free unless bundled with compliant medical plans.
-Group dental and vision premiums, typically paid pre-tax, are also not eligible for reimbursement under ICHRA due to IRS regulations.
-Employers may, however, allow reimbursement for standalone dental and vision plans under certain conditions: purchasing an eligible plan, providing proof of coverage, and setting up a recurring premium claim.
+As long as you maintain qualified health coverage, you may be reimbursed for your dental and vision premiums.
+However, standalone dental or vision plans do not qualify as Minimum Essential Coverage (MEC) and cannot be reimbursed tax-free unless bundled with compliant medical plans.
+Group dental and vision premiums, including those paid pre-tax via payroll deductions, are also not eligible for reimbursement under ICHRA due to IRS regulations.
+Only individually purchased dental and vision insurance plans are eligible for reimbursement, provided they meet ICHRA guidelines and compliance requirements.
+Employers may allow reimbursement for standalone dental and vision plans under certain conditions: purchasing an eligible plan, providing proof of coverage, and setting up a recurring premium claim.

 What documentation can I provide for proof of my premium?